 - Foster home: After the adopter selects a greyhound at the kennel, the greyhound will spend two weeks in a foster home.
 GPA-WI adoptions rely on greyhound-savvy families to act as foster homes for ex-racers to make the transition to home life to prepare for adoption; most retired greyhounds have never seen stairs, doors and windows.

 - Formal adoption: A time is scheduled for the formal adoption.
 During this session, which lasts approximately one hour, the GPA-WI volunteer and adopting family will complete paperwork, and answer any additional questions.
 We ask for an adoption fee to help cover our expenses associated with placing the greyhound.

-Due to our organization being 100% volunteers and your unique home situation, the time frame from application submission to adoption varies greatly.
-For example, if you’re located farther away from our core operating areas — Milwaukee, Madison, La Crosse, Eau Claire and Green Bay — it may take extra time to schedule for one of our volunteers to travel to your home.
-If you’re looking for a cat-friendly greyhound, it’s important to note that about 1/3 of our greyhounds will test cat-friendly, so there’s typically a longer wait time for a cat-friendly hound.
-Likewise, many of our volunteers perform multiple roles within our organization as well as their own paying jobs and lives.
-We’ll do our best to process applications as expeditiously as possible, but day and possibly weeks may pass.
-If in doubt, contact your GPA-WI adoption rep to get a status on your application and expected timeline.
-Your patience is most appreciated.
+The time frame from application submission to adoption can vary, depending on a variety of reasons.
+If you’re located farther away from one of GPA-WI’s core operating areas — Milwaukee, Madison, La Crosse, Eau Claire and Green Bay — it may take extra time to schedule a volunteer to visit your home.
+If you’re looking for a cat-friendly greyhound, there’s typically a longer wait for a cat-friendly hound since one-third of greyhound in the GPA-WI adoption program are cat-friendly.
+Many GPA-WI volunteers perform multiple roles within the organization on top of their personal and professional lives.
+While GPA-WI will process applications as expeditiously as possible, days and possibly weeks may pass.
+If in doubt, contact your GPA-WI adoption rep to inquire about the status on your application and expected timeline.
+Your patience is most appreciated!